BillmanH/exoplanets/README.md

 Exoplanets is a real-time, multi-player, online game where you manage a civilization and its people.
 Starting at the moment where your technology makes it possible to launch an individual into outer space, you must make choices that guide your people on its journey to the stars.
+This game was built at a very slow pace over the course of several years.

 At the start of the game, your civilization is growing rapidly.
 It is also consuming organic resources at a rate faster than the planet can restore.
 In time the resources will diminish and your people will starve and die.
 Your goal is to build infrastructure and technology to stabilize this.